 OSUMC Professional Services LLC (OPS) employs physicians and other health care providers.
-The Trust is the sole corporate member of OPS, and OPS is included as a blended component unit of the Trust in the accompanying financial statements.
+The Trust was the sole corporate member of OPS, and OPS was included as a blended component unit of the Trust.

 The Medical Center primarily earns revenues by providing inpatient, outpatient and emergency care services to patients in the Tulsa, Oklahoma, area.